Aarleks/zettel.vim/README.md

 # Zettel.vim

-A Zettelkasten plugin for Vim
+A minimalist Zettelkasten plugin for Vim

-A Zettelkasten is a repository of notes that elaborate a single point/thought.
-It should contain notes (zettel) that are made up of content, tags, references, and links to other notes.
-It should also be possible to see which other notes point back to a zettel.
-The idea is to create a network of notes of one's understandings of the world and the way those understandings interconnect.
+A Zettelkasten is a repository of notes that each elaborate a single point/thought.
+It should contain notes (zettel) that are made up of content, references, and links to other notes.
+The idea is to create a network of notes that describe one's understandings of the world and the way those understandings interconnect.

 Following Luhmann, Ahrens, and Matuschak, this plugin adheres to the notion of a lean but low-friction note creation and editing process.
 There are few functions and a flat file structure, the text is plain, and the template minimal and customisable.